freon4dsl/Freon-documentation/docu-content/010_Documentation/050_Scoping,_Typing,_and_Validating/010_Scope_Provider/+page.md

 ```

 Interfaces can be namespaces as well.
-Any instance of a concept that implements the namespace interface is a
+Any instance of a concept that implements this interface will also be regarded to be a
-namespace, but only the properties of the interface will be visible.
+namespace, but only the names of the properties of the interface will be included.

+[//]: # (todo check whether the following stills holds)

 <Note>
 <svelte:fragment slot="header"> Each model unit is a namespace.</svelte:fragment>